alien4cloud/csar-public-library/org/ystia/kibana/README.rst

 A complete documentation is available at https://www.elastic.co/guide/en/kibana/5.1/index.html.

-In addition of default visualisations provided by Kibana , we support natively some plugins like:
+In addition of default visualisations provided by Kibana , we support natively the plugin :

-- **Sankey**: those charts are ideal for displaying the material, energy and cost flows.
-- **Heatmap**: this is a graphical representation of data where the individual values contained in a matrix are represented as colors.
-- **Slider**: useful for filtering data by sliding one or more data fields values.
 - **Network**: displays a network node that link two fields that have been selected.

+for Kibana versions 5 and 6, and :

 - **Health Color Metric**: allows to change color/health of the visualization depending of a metric aggregation.
-- **C3 charts**:  allows to represent on the same chart  up to 5 different metrics.
-- **SwimLane**: displays the behavior of a metric value over time across a field using lanes.
+- **Health Color Metric**: allows to change color/health of the visualization depending of a metric aggregation.

-- **Mathlion**: a Kibana extension that enables equation parsing and advanced math under Timelion.
+for Kibana version 6.

 Kibana Interface
 ^^^^^^^^^^^^^^^^